checkcheckzz/coding-questions/README.md

 Most code style follows [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml#Local_Variables).

-Total Number (not including the special topics at last): about 168 (81 done).
+Total Number (not including the problem in the special topics at last): about 168 (86 done).

 Although I try to run every program, bugs may still exist because the test cases are usually not enough.
 Welcome to find the bugs.